NebiyouTen/ComputerVision/README.md

 # Computer Vision

-### This repo contains implementaitons of various computer vision concepts, problems, papers, and projects.
+### This repo contains implementations of various computer vision concepts, problems, papers, and projects.